bryanhanson/ChemoSpecUtils/README.md

 ## How to install ChemoSpecUtils

-If you install `ChemoSpec` then `ChemoSpecUtils` should automatically be installed.
+If you install `ChemoSpec` or `ChemoSpec2D` then `ChemoSpecUtils` should automatically be installed.
 If not, or if you want to look at the code, here are the instructions.

 ### From CRAN using R: